zzxwill/oss/intl.en-US/SDK Reference/Browser.js/FAQ.md

 ## How to call STS {#section_ljz_42m_lfb .section}

 A browser is an untrusted environment.
 It brings an extremely high risk if you store an AccessKeyID and AccessKeySecret in a browser.
-We recommend that you use the [STS](https://help.aliyun.com/document_detail/56286.html) mode

 for OSS interface calls in a browser environment.